D-Dimer Assays

 It is important to remember that the reference ranges vary with the test used and there is currently no international D-dimer standard.
 Many laboratories use the manufacturers reference range.
 The best agreement between assays has been obtained using reference plasma preparations prepared from pools of clinical patient samples.

-It is important to remember that not all D-dimer tests are suitable for the exclusion of VTED and an assay with a high sensitivity used in well-designed studies comprising a patient population similar to that in which it will be used, should be employed.
+an assay with a high sensitivity used in well-designed studies comprising a patient population similar to that in which it will be used, should be employed.